Benjamin List and David MacMillan win 2021 Nobel Prize in Chemistry | DW | 06.10.2021

-Germany's Benjamin List and David MacMillan from the UK were awarded the 2021 Nobel Prize in Chemistry on Wednesday.
+Germany's Benjamin List and US-based chemist David MacMillan were awarded the 2021 Nobel Prize in Chemistry on Wednesday.

 "Building molecules is a difficult art.
 Benjamin List and David MacMillan are awarded the Nobel Prize in Chemistry 2021 for their development of a precise new tool for molecular construction: organocatalysis.
 This has had a great impact on pharmaceutical research, and has made chemistry greener," the committee said.

-The Nobel Committee is Stockholm is explaining its decision in a LIVE presentation as we write.
+The Nobel Committee in Stockholm is explaining its decision in a LIVE presentation as we write.

 We'll post more details here over the next few hours.